 Knowing and understanding the way your partner expresses love is critical when showing them your appreciation.
 If you feel appreciated when your partner shares words of encouragement and affirmation with you, you may feel inclined to reciprocate the same way.
 However, that might not be meaningful to your partner if they express appreciation through physical affection.

 Share your appreciation often.
 Don’t assume your love and gratitude ‘goes without saying’ to your partner.
-Lack of appreciation in your relationship can cause one or both partners to feel uncared for or lonely.
-Make a point of expressing it regularly in ways that will be heard and felt by them.
+A lack of appreciation in your relationship can cause one or both partners to feel uncared for or lonely.
+Make a point of expressing it regularly in ways they will hear and feel.

 4. Emotional intimacy issues

-Emotional bonding and feelings of connectedness are a significant part of what makes a romantic relationship feel good.
+Emotional bonding and feelings of connectedness are significant parts of what makes romantic relationships feel good.
 When you start to lose that sense of intimacy, it can feel distressing and lonely.

 An important part of emotional intimacy is being vulnerable with your partner and sharing deeply about yourself.
 These acts require trust, supportive communication, and meaningful conversation between partners.

-Couples struggling to maintain or build emotional intimacy can work with a therapist to create comfortable environments for sharing deeply and communication skills that will help ensure these conversations and moments of vulnerability feel safe.
+Couples struggling to maintain or build emotional intimacy can try emotionally focused therapy with a licensed therapist to create comfortable environments to share their feelings deeply and to communicate effectively.
+Couples therapy unlocks these conversations and moments of vulnerability where you feel safe.

 5. Sexual problems